pdromnt/flashforge-toolkit/README.md

 # Flashforge Toolkit

 An small toolkit for Flashforge printers that contains a NestJS backend serving data and a static Vue3 front-end (showing that data and the printer's webcam) in a single package.

+FYI, this project is in dire need of a refactor and may be buggy.

 ## Back-End Instructions